sheikhamarisnicolas-ops/Nicolas-Montes-Patopaten--Dashboard/README.md

 # 🛒 Walmart Retail Analytics Dashboard
 ### **Business Analytics & Information Systems Project**

-This project provides a comprehensive analysis of Walmart's retail performance across multiple stores, utilizing the **CRISP-DM (Cross-Industry Standard Process for Data Mining)** framework[cite: 1].
-The dashboard is designed to help stakeholders visualize sales trends, understand the impact of economic factors, and facilitate data-driven decision-making[cite: 1].
+This project provides a comprehensive analysis of Walmart's retail performance across multiple stores, utilizing the **CRISP-DM (Cross-Industry Standard Process for Data Mining)** framework.
+The dashboard is designed to help stakeholders visualize sales trends, understand the impact of economic factors, and facilitate data-driven decision-making.

 ---